raspberrypilearning/mood-indicator/en/step_3.md

 --- collapse ---

 ---
-title: Blink a single colour LED
+title: Blink or pulse a single colour LED
 ---

-Use blink to turn an LED on and off.
+Use blink or pulse to turn an LED on and off.

 Blink an LED: